-res age Eva pre Con ass Wo for env info For Ass me Pro determining whether impacts to agricultural cources are significant environmental effects, lead encies may refer to the California Agricultural Land eluation and Site Assessment Model (1997) pared by the California Department of enservation as an optional model to use in essing impacts on agriculture and farmland, and the project.
-In determining whether impacts to est resources, including timberland, are significant elemental effects, lead agencies may refer to enter and fire Protection regarding the state's entory of forest land, including the Forest and the sasessment Project; and the forest carbon assurement methodology provided in the Forest tocols adopted by the California Air Resources and Would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact 1.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+res age Evi pre Co. ass Wo for env info Foi nv Rai Ass me determining whether impacts to agricultural ources are significant environmental effects, lead encies may refer to the California Agricultural Land eluation and Site Assessment Model (1997) pared by the California Department of inservation as an optional model to use in sessing impacts on agriculture and farmland, and the project.
+In determining whether impacts to est resources, including timberland, are significant vironmental effects, lead agencies may refer to impact on compiled by the California Department of sestry and Fire Protection regarding the state's entory of forest land, including the Forest and the Forest Legacy sessment project; and the forest carbon asurement methodology provided in the Forest tocols adopted by the California Air Resources and.
+Would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
 X 2.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? х 3.
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined in Public Resources Code section 4526)?
-X 4.
-Result in the loss of forest land or conversion of forest land to non-forest use? х 5.
+Conflict with existing zoning for agricultural use, or a Williamson Act contract? Х 3.
+Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined in Public Resources Code section 4526)? Х 4.
+Result in the loss of forest land or conversion of forest land to non-forest use? Х 5.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
 X

-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+1) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?

 No Impact.
 There is no prime farmland, unique farmland, or farmland of statewide importance within or adjacent to the proposed project site and no agricultural activities take place on the project site.
-No agricultural use zones currently exist within the city, nor are any agricultural zones proposed.
+No agricultural use zone currently exists within the City, nor are any agricultural zones proposed.
 No impacts would occur.